akrentsel/gribi/doc/motivation.md

     coming from such a protocol.
-*   Has a normalised interface across vendors, such that similarly to OpenConfig, gNMI and gNOI, translation to vendor-specific data models is performed on the device occurs on the device, where it can be done most effectively.
+*   Has a normalised interface across vendors, such that similarly to OpenConfig, gNMI and gNOI, translation to vendor-specific data models is performed on the device, where it can be done most effectively.
 *   Is considered fundamentally as part of the control-plane of the device, not the management plane; such that entries are created as as though they are learnt via a dynamic routing protocol, not treated as ephemeral configuration